 Absolutely no use of flour or other thickening agents in soups, sauces, to coat fish or - crime of crimes - to thicken gravy.

-Rarely cook with butter (except in pastries) and only use cream for pudding!
+We rarely cook with butter (except in pastries) and only use cream for puddings!
 The result is much lighter, fresher and easier food.